lzwjava/blog-source/_posts/en/2025-01-08-greptimedb-en.md

 ---
 layout: post
-title: "Companies Should Provide AI Context or Agents to Facilitate Integration"
+title: Companies Should Provide AI Context or Agents to Facilitate Integration
+translated: false
 ---

 I have a friend who works at Greptime DB, and I’ve been thinking about how to quickly integrate their product into existing systems.